mspnp/cloud-design-patterns/resource-conveyor/readme.md

 - **Rotating Queue**: The conveyor rotates resources at regular intervals, preloading new ones and offloading old ones, ensuring a constant rotation of healthy resources.

-- **Self-Healing**: If a resource fails, the conveyor continues rotating, keeping the system running smoothly without manual intervention.
+- **Self-Healing**: If a resource enters a **degraded but still functional state**, the conveyor will eventually rotate it out of the **active pool** and into the **offload stage**, ensuring that it is disposed of before it can further degrade or impact the system.
+   This prevents the entire system from being compromised by isolated resource issues.
+In cases where a resource **completely fails** while still active, the system should detect the failure and immediately **evict** the resource from the active pool, triggering the conveyor to promote a **preloaded resource** to replace it, ensuring continuous operation without manual intervention.

 ## Use Cases